zNaLa/docs/docs/FAQ.md

 4. [Vimeo](https://vimeo.com/)
 5. [BandCamp](https://bandcamp.com)
 6. [Spotify](https://www.spotify.com/)

+### How is it possible for Rythm to play music from Spotify?
+Unfortunately, it is illegal for any bot to stream or download music from Spotify as this breaks their Terms of Service.

+However, to get around with this, Rythm's Spotify Integration gathers tracks information from the Spotify API, and look up the songs on Youtube.

+You can play Spotify song/playlist through Rythm by just simply doing `!play <Song/Playlisr url>`!

 ### Can I adjust the volume for everyone on my server for Rythm?
 Yes, if you [donate](https://rythmbot.co/donate?do).